spatie/laravel-responsecache/README.md

 ###Basic usage

-By default the package will cache all `get`-requests for five minutes.
+By default the package will cache all successful `get`-requests for five minutes.
 Logged in users will each have their own separate cache.
 If this behaviour is what you need, you're done: installing the `ResponseCacheServerProvider` was enough.